Healthdirect Free Australian health advice you can count on.

 • collect your mail

 Remember to take everything you need to your appointment.
-This includes important items such as details of medication or dietary supplements you are taking, test results, x-rays and scans, or medical reports.
+This includes admission forms, details of medicines or dietary supplements you are taking, test results, x-rays, scans, or medical reports.

-Ask your doctor about your recovery time and support needs.
-Ask what support is available.
+Learning as much as possible about your recovery can help you to prepare what you will need after your treatment.
+Ask your doctor about your recovery time and what support is available.
 You might be eligible for home support services, depending on your state, age and health.

 Read more about care options here:

-If you are living with a specific health condition or disability, you may be able to get more detailed information from groups or associations that support Australians with that condition.
+If you are living with a specific health condition or disability, you may be able to get more detailed information online or from local groups or associations.
+For example, the Breast Cancer Network Australia offers support in rural areas, and provides online video communication with home when travelling for treatment, through the stay in touch program.

 Financial assistance for travel for healthcare

-Out-of-pocket accommodation costs and travel expenses can quickly add up.
-There is help at hand, however, to ease this financial burden.
+Accommodation and travel expenses can be costly.
+You may be eligible for help to ease this financial burden.

 Patient Assisted Travel Schemes (PATS)

-All states and territories have Patient Assisted Travel Schemes (PATS) to help patients in rural and remote Australia with the costs of travel for specialist treatment.
+All states and territories have Patient Assisted Travel Schemes (PATS) to help eligible patients in rural and remote Australia with the costs of travel These can help you access specialist medical services not available locally.

 Rules and amounts vary, but all PATS schemes help cover: